About Us

 Kim Adelson, Southwest Washington Chapter Representative

-I have a Ph.D. in Psychology, an M.A. in Ecology & Evolutionary Biology, and a B.A. with majors in Evolutionary Biology and Physical Anthropology.
-I was a college professor for almost 35 years: I held faculty positions at the University of Minnesota, Ohio Wesleyan University, and Canterbury University in Christchurch, New Zealand and attained the rank of full professor, during which I authored an Adolescent Psychology textbook that has been translated into 6 languages and have written numerous chapters and scholarly articles.
-My biology mentor was an ornithologist, and my earliest introduction to research involved trying to decode the meanings of Costa Rican bird songs he had collected in the field.
-I really got “the birding bug”, however, when my husband and I moved into a house in bird-filled woods.
-Also, we were fortunate to live fairly near Magee Marsh in Ohio, and so got to visit it and see staggering numbers of warblers each spring.
-My husband and I like to travel, and for the past 30 years have mostly gone on birdwatching vacations.
-Have binocs, will travel!
+Kim has a Ph.D. in Psychology, an M.A. in Ecology & Evolutionary Biology, and a B.A. with majors in Evolutionary Biology and Physical Anthropology.
+She was a college professor for almost 35 years: she held faculty positions at the University of Minnesota, Ohio Wesleyan University, and Canterbury University in Christchurch, New Zealand and attained the rank of full professor, during which she authored an Adolescent Psychology textbook that has been translated into 6 languages and have written numerous chapters and scholarly articles.
+Her biology mentor was an ornithologist, and her earliest introduction to research involved trying to decode the meanings of Costa Rican bird songs he had collected in the field.
+She really got “the birding bug”, however, when she and her husband moved into a house in bird-filled woods.
+They like to travel, and for the past 30 years have mostly gone on birdwatching vacations.

-I’ve lived in Washington for about 11 years and have been on the Black Hills Audubon Society Board for about 10.
-I’ve been Treasurer, Vice President, and President.
-I’ve put together and managed several major initiatives during that time, including a program to encourage bird-friendly yards, Family Birding Backpacks donation to the library system, a nonfiction Spanish-language book about birds for young children, a brief STEM requirement-meeting bird video, a simulated bird walk using wooden bird models, and an "email hotline” for birding questions from the community.
-In addition, I am on the lecture circuit, and have given talks about bird evolution, climate change, and bird-friendly gardens at many Audubon chapters.
+Kim has lived in Washington for about 11 years and have been on the Black Hills Audubon Society Board for about 10.
+She has been Treasurer, Vice President, and President.
+She has put together and managed several major initiatives during that time, including a program to encourage bird-friendly yards, Family Birding Backpacks donation to the library system, a nonfiction Spanish-language book about birds for young children, a brief STEM requirement-meeting bird video, a simulated bird walk using wooden bird models, and an "email hotline” for birding questions from the community.
+In addition, she is on the lecture circuit, and has given talks about bird evolution, climate change, and bird-friendly gardens at many Audubon chapters.

 How you can help, right now